myhelmisaari/DD2480-Big-Brain-CI/README.md

 _My Helmisaari_
  * this README
- * Compiling and testing with GradleConnector
+ * debugging and testing the server
+ * fixed bugs

 _Henrik Mellin_
  * Webhook GitHub